 I had contractions all through the night.
 But I only dilated to one centimeter.
 In the middle of the night, I got up to go to the bathroom and panicked as I listened to the woman in the room abutting mine, screaming guttural screams.
 At 7:00 am the next morning, they hooked me up to a Pitocin drip.
 Pitocin is the worst drug to ever be invented by mankind.
 Among numerous other things, it creates an unnatural clamp contraction and it prevents a crucial hormonal process from happening inside the mother’s body.
 If you are planning a pain-med free delivery on Pitocin, the likelihood of your success is very small.
 Woman who have had three and four natural deliveries and then a Pitocin induced one, say that it is the worst pain they have ever experienced in their life.
 Most opt for an epidural after the first hour.
 Seeing as how I was tortured for thirteen years, I have a very high pain tolerance.
 But Pitocin hit me like a mac truck.
 I walked through the hallways of the hospital with Mark, stopping to slow dance when I had a contraction.
 I tried to cope and breathe through them for nine hours.
 They got progressively stronger and harder to manage.
 The midwife stripped my membranes to progress the labor.

 Fifteen minutes later, my water broke.
 Nothing could have prepared me for what would happen once my water broke.
 I was instantly in so much pain that I was crying and trying not to scream.
 I was already in the “transition” phase of labor and I was only 3 centimeters dilated.
 This means that the baby’s head was being pushed down against an unripe cervix by a Pitocin contraction (much stronger contraction than a natural contraction).
 It felt literally like a steak knife was being jammed up through my pelvis.
 And it didn’t let up.
 The birth turned into an emergency scene as I began to pass out because of the pain.
 It was so bad that I didn’t care if the baby died and I didn’t care if I died.
 I wanted to end it.
 I was literally weeping and screaming.
 I was crying to Mark to get me an epidural (I didn’t get an epidural consequently, my son was born too soon).
 Mark had never seen me like that.
 He was his usual solid self, but even he was scared.
 He didn’t know what to do.
 He could do nothing to console me.
 They turned the Pitocin drip off because the contractions began to come so close together that there was no break in between them.
+It was causing the baby's heartbeat to drop.
 I was writhing on top of the hospital bed.
 The pain had absorbed me into my own little personal torture chamber, where no one could touch me or talk to me.
 I was completely alone in a kind of hell.
 The nurse made the insanely huge mistake of telling me that the only reason I wanted drugs was because I knew that they were there and that I was only three centimeters dilated, so I had a long way to go.
 It is the opposite thing you want to tell a woman who is in the transition phase of labor.
-She should quit her job.
 Not only was she cruel and discouraging, she was also wrong.
 It took me fifteen minutes to dilate from three centimeters to ten centimeters.
 I rolled onto my back and was hit by an intense pushing contraction.
 Now as some of you may know from personal experience, when you are hit by a pushing contraction, you cannot fight it.
 It takes over your body completely.
 So… I started pushing.
 My body was clamping down so hard that my diaphragm would not allow me to breathe.
 I cried while I pushed through the intense burning sensation of his head crowning.
 It hurt so bad that the room started spinning.
 It took me one contraction and four pushes to give birth to my son.
 It was an explosively fast delivery.
 The midwife barely had time to catch him as he came out.
 Fast deliveries are not the best deliveries.
 With a slow delivery, your tissues get the opportunity to stretch and open naturally.
-With a fast delivery, they don’t have time to stretch, so I tore.
+With a fast delivery, they don’t have time to stretch, so I tore laterally.
 There was a minute of silence in the room and then we finally heard him cry.
 I broke down.
 I was literally balling when they put him against my chest and I held him for the first time, so was Mark.
 I was in total shock.
 The trauma of the experience had consumed me.

 From the minute my son was born, it was a non-stop fight with the doctors.
 They performed an unnecessary and painful test on my son because they switched my son’s medical charts with another baby’s charts (also with the last name Scott) who was in the hospital that day.
 They threatened to call the police on account of negligent parenting because we wouldn’t allow them to vaccinate or put bacitracin in his eyes.